 The current lifetime risk ranges from 1:3000 to 1:30,000 depending upon the range of implants used.

 If you have heavy breasts or the bulk of your breast tissue is located lower down your chest wall, then when an implant is placed the breast tissue will invariably fall off the top of the implant creating a so-called “double-bubble” effect – you have the mound of the breast implant with the breast tissue sagging off the bottom.
 This more commonly happens when the implants are placed under the muscle, but can occur when placed on-top of the muscle.
+You could also experience Waterfall deformity.

 Visible veins/stretch marks